 Greenbrier General Baptist Church History

-By Anna Mae Jones and Patsy J. Dunn; unknown date, unknown source.
+History by Anna Mae Jones and Patsy J. Dunn

 Times were primitive in 1858.
 People who lived in this area traveled dirt roads.
 Mode of travel was horse drawn carriage or horse back.
 They used wood or coal for heating the homes and churches.
 Water supply was taken from wells or springs.